frucci/WordsClusterBySynonyms/README.md

 ```python
 df = wc.set_treshold(20, df)
 ```
 Using **plot_hist** you can check if in your list of words there are words with associate a huge number of synonyms.
-There words are a problem, because of our definition of distance they tend to create few huge cluster.
+These words are a problem, because of our definition of distance they tend to create few huge cluster.

 ```python
 wc.plot_hist(df)